issacdowling/selfhostedsmarthomeguide/README.md

 ```
 Remember to add the server URL, auth, and userid.

+This script gets each audio file that's *under* a certain item (say, a playlist), and saves their IDs and Names to a list (and, if requested, it then shuffles them).
+Then, we handle things similarly to with individual songs, except in a `for loop`, which sends a new request to the playback script for each song.

 Now, go to the jellyfinPlaySong file:
 ```
 sudo nano ~/assistant/jellyfinPlaySong.py